-Discover is accepted in 185 countries and territories internationally.
+A Discover card is accepted in 200 countries and territories internationally.
 That includes India, Israel, Jamaica, Japan, Puerto Rico, the United Arab Emirates and most other popular destinations for American business and vacation travelers.
 But just because a Discover card is accepted by at least some merchants in a given country does not mean you should rely on it exclusively.
-Even Discover classifies its acceptance as low in places like France, Russia and Spain.
+Even Discover classifies its acceptance as low in places like France and Russia.
 So you may want to bring a Visa or Mastercard along, too.
 Those two networks are accepted worldwide.

 Here’s where Discover cards are most & least likely to be accepted internationally:

 High Merchant Acceptance: Argentina, Dominican Republic, India, Israel, Jamaica, Japan, Puerto Rico, Chile, Spain